nymvaclav/nymvaclav/README.md

 ## Hey!

-I am a studen studying networking and I develop websites as a hobby.
+I am a student studying networking and I develop websites as a hobby.

 <details>
   <summary><b>More about me</b></summary>